crs4/pydoop/docs/installation.rst

     cd c++/Linux-amd64-64/lib/
     ln -fs libhdfs.so.0.0.0 libhdfs.so

-#.
-Non-standard include/lib directories: the setup script looks for
+#. non-standard include/lib directories: the setup script looks for
    includes and libraries in standard places -- read ``setup.py`` for details.
 If some of the requirements are stored in different locations, you need to add them to the search path.
 Example::